16 TYPES OF METHODOLOGIES IN DESIGN THINKING AND INNOVATION

 - STAGE-GATE: This methodology of design thinking focuses on the economic and financial aspect of delivering an idea or solution as a product or service.
 It is like a roadmap which guides the designers and decision makers through the risky process of ideation to production.
 “Gates” or checkpoints are positioned at strategic locations to evaluate the process from time to time so that growth and profit are not hampered.
 These checkpoints are manned by specific management authorities or “gatekeepers” who decide whether the project should continue or should be scrapped.

-- PENTATHLON: This methodology is considered one of the most important methodologies in design thinking specifically because it gives special emphasis to the interaction with the environment and with people in the design thinking process.
+- PENTATHLON: This methodology is one of the most important methodologies in design thinking specifically because it gives special emphasis to the interaction with the environment and with people in the design thinking process.

-- BOOTCAMP BOOTLEG (STANFORD): One of the most well-defined and complete methodologies to exist is the one developed by the Stanford d.school.
+- BOOTCAMP BOOTLEG (STANFORD): One of the most well-defined and complete methodologies to exist is the one by the Stanford School.
 It defines its steps as Empathize, Define, Ideate, Prototype, and Test.
 Empathy is key to the human-centric approach of design thinking which this methodology incorporates.
 This methodology is also a non-linear approach to design thinking.
 One can move forwards or backwards on the stages and contribute throughout the process.

 - CIRCULAR CHAOS: Another methodology of design thinking which is circular and iterative.
 It includes company interaction within the circle and environment and people outside.
-This circular methodology allows business to create new and innovative products and services which the customers would buy and use.

 - SPIRAL: A similar approach to the donut or circular chaos methodology is the Spiral methodology.
 It supports an incremental process where improvement and refinement of the product take place in increments until it reaches prototyping and finally product initiation.

 - DESIGNING FOR GROWTH: This methodology is a complete methodology in itself.
 It is one of the few methodologies that incorporates a tool in each stage of the design process.
-It also shows how the design process narrows down as it progresses.
+This also shows how the design process narrows down as it progresses.
 It specifically asks four questions: What is?
 What if?
 What Wows? and, What Works?
 These four questions shape the design thinking process.

 - NPD: Three different versions of this methodology exist.
 The one by Booz et. al. incorporates all the basic stages of different models found in design literature.
 It is based on extensive research via interviews, case studies etc. The NPD methodology of Ulrich and Eppinger focuses on costs and estimations during product development and detailed designing.
 Andreasen and Hein’s NPD methodology incorporates three different aspects into the design process: market, product, and production.
 The stages of this model are Recognition of the Need, Investigation of the Need, Product Principle, Product Design, Product Preparation and, Execution Phase.